 Sometimes boredom is a reality.
-The Coronavirus pandemic has hit Minnesota, and therefore, we are watching everything cancel and stay canceled before our very eyes.
-While the reasons for the closures and cancellations are valid–top priority is keeping everyone as safe and healthy as possible–our lives are in a state of disruption.
-As parents of kids, we want to help them use this time constructively and wisely.
+As parents of kids, we know that some boredom is good for kids, but we want to help them use this time constructively and wisely.
 And keep everyone sane.
-Learn the facts about CoVid-19 (Coronavirus).
 We have collected 10 Ideas for Boredom Busters for your family to use to be productive and create some fun memories together.
 Keep scrolling for details.

 Get started planning your best summer!